 We are an inclusive LGBT organisation and want to be as accessible as possible to attract a diverse membership.
 You can find out more about how we support women and trans people, or read on to find out about other areas we focus our energies on.

-If you have any questions then please contact our Welfare Officer James Noon (pictured).
+If you have any questions then please contact one of our Welfare Officers: Andrew Porter and Paula Medley.

 We actively encourage disabled people to join our club, and can accommodate different needs.